dimayakovlev/getsimple-plugin-disable-html-editor/README.md

-# getsimple-plugin-disable-html-editor
+# Disable HTML Editor

-Plugin for GetSimple CMS
+Plugin for GetSimple CMS allows to disable HTML editor at the page level.